AT Thru-Hike: Focus On Physical & Mental Preparation

 One of the biggest mistakes people make when training for a thru-hike is not taking enough time off.
 Respecting the process and understanding that your body needs time to recover from training is important.

 Foam rolling is a great way to improve blood circulation and help your muscles recover.
-I use either a foam roller every night or the good old cork ball I take hiking after training to help my muscles recover.
+I use a foam roller every night or the good old cork ball I take hiking after training to help my muscles recover.

 Stretching is also important for recovery.
 I like to do a dynamic stretching routine before training and a static stretching routine after training.